network-observability/network-observability-lab/README.md

 <a href="https://www.packtpub.com/en-us/product/modern-network-observability-9781835081068"><img src="https://m.media-amazon.com/images/I/71oudvXWE4L._SL1500_.jpg" alt="" height="256px" align="right"></a>

-This is the code repository for [odern Network Observability](https://www.packtpub.com/en-us/product/modern-network-observability-9781835081068), published by Packt.
+This is the code repository for [Modern Network Observability](https://www.packtpub.com/en-us/product/modern-network-observability-9781835081068), published by Packt.

 **A hands-on approach using open source tools such as Telegraf, Prometheus, and Grafana**